TheBreakfastClub/CIS467/sprint2Report.md

 Between Michelle's computer needing significant repairs to be usable, midterms, and individually hectic schedules, not as much was able to be accomplished this sprint.
 We hope that the computer can be repaired and returned within the next couple of weeks.
 Furthermore, schedules might become less busy as midterms conclude and individual conflicts resolving.

 ### Projected Progress
 We hope to finish the design of each of the levels, the hero character, and the items by the end of the next sprint.
-Whan all the levels being "done" in the next sprint, the sprint after next will be used for polish.
-Having a game to play over and over we should be able to finess the level design to something that is great.
-However, due to how much we were able to accomplish this sprint, we will be pushing off the disign and implementation of enemies until the last sprint.
+When all the levels being "done" in the next sprint, the sprint after next will be used for polish.
+Having a game to play over and over we should be able to finesse the level design to something that is great.
+However, due to how much we were able to accomplish this sprint, we will be pushing off the design and implementation of enemies until the last sprint.

 ## Burn Down Chart
 An updated version of our burndown chart can be seen here: